-Giskard said, "I did indeed see that Dr. Fastolfe would be in a painful situation, but I did not intend to admit my guilt.
-I had hoped to utilize the situation as a wedge for getting you to Aurora."
-"Getting me here?
-Was that your idea?"
-Baley felt rather stupefied.
-"Yes, sir.
-With your permission, I would like to explain."
-Baley said, "Please do."
-Giskard said, "I knew of you from Miss Gladia and from Dr. Fastolfe, not only from what they said but from what was in their minds.
-I learned of the situation on Earth.
-Earthmen, it was clear, live behind walls, which they find difficult to escape from, but it was just as clear to me that Aurorans live behind walls, too.
-"Aurorans live behind walls made of robots, who shield them from all the vicissitudes of life and who, in Amadiro's plans, would build up shielded societies to wall up Aurorans settling new worlds.
-Aurorans also live behind walls made up of their own extended lives, which forces them to overvalue individuality and keeps them from pooling their scicape.
+Giskard said, "I knew of you from Miss Gladia and from

+Dr.' Fastolfe, not only from what they said but from what was learned of the situation on Earth.
+Earthmen, in, their minds.
+I it was clear, live behind walls', which they find difficult to escape I from, but it was just as clear to me that Aurorans live behind walls, too.

+"Aurorans live behind walls made of robots, who shield them from all the vicissitudes -of life and who, in Amadiro's plans, would build up shielded societies to wall up Aurorans, settling new worlds.
+Aurorans also live behind walls made up of their own extended lives, which forces them to overvalue individuality and keeps them from pooling their scientific resources.
+Nor do they indulge in the rough-and-tumble of controversy, but, through their Chairman, demand a short circuiting of all uncertainty and, that decisions on solutions be reached before problems are aired.
+They could not be bothered with actually thrashing out best solutions.
+What they wanted were quiet solutions.

+"The Earthman's walls are crude and literal, so that their existence is obtrusive and obvious-and there are always some who long to escape.
 The Aurorans' walls are immaterial and aren't even seen as walls, so that none can even conceive of escaping.
-It seemed to me, then, that it must be Earthmen and not Aurorans-or any other Spacers-who must settle the Galaxy and establish what will someday become a Galactic Empire.
+It seemed to me, then, that it must be Earthmen and not Aurorans-or any other Spacers-who 'must settle the Galaxy and establish what will someday become a Galactic Empire.

 "All this was Dr. Fastolfe's reasoning and I agreed with it.
-Dr. Fastolfe was, however, satisfied with the reasoning, while I, given my own abilities, could not be.
-I had to examine the mind of at least one Earthman directly, in order that I might check my conclusions, and you were the Earthman I thought I could bring to Aurora.
+Dr. Fastolfe was, however, satisfied with the reasoning, while 1, given my own abilities, could not be.
+I had to examine -the mind of at least one Earthman directly, in order that I might check my conclusions, and you were the Earthman I thought I could bring to Aurora.
 The immobilization of Jander served both to stop Amadiro and to be the occasion for your visit.
 I pushed Miss Gladia very slightly to have her suggest your coming to Dr. Fastolfe; I pushed him in turn, very slightly, to have him suggest it to the Chairman; and I pushed the Chairman, very slightly, to have him agree.
-Once you arrived, I studied you and was pleased with what I found."
+Once you arrived, I studied you and was pleased - with what I found."

 Giskard stopped speaking and became robotically impassive again.